vishalcloudyuga/dcos-docs/1.8/administration/installing/custom/configuration-parameters.md

 ### <a name="dcos-overlay-enable"></a>dcos_overlay_enable

-This parameter specifies whether to enable DC/OS overlay networks.
+This parameter specifies whether to enable DC/OS virtual networks.

-**Important:** Overlay networks require Docker 1.11.
+**Important:** Virtual networks require Docker 1.11.
 If you are using Docker 1.10 or earlier, you must specify `dcos_overlay_enable: 'false'`.
 For more information, see the [system requirements](/docs/1.8/administration/installing/custom/system-requirements/).

-*  `dcos_overlay_enable: 'false'` Do not enable the DC/OS overlay network.
+*  `dcos_overlay_enable: 'false'` Do not enable the DC/OS virtual network.
-*  `dcos_overlay_enable: 'true'` Enable the DC/OS overlay network.
+*  `dcos_overlay_enable: 'true'` Enable the DC/OS virtual network.
 This is the default value.
-When the overlay network is enabled you can also specify the following parameters:
+When the virtual network is enabled you can also specify the following parameters:

-    *  `dcos_overlay_config_attempts` This parameter specifies how many failed configuration attempts are allowed before the overlay configuration modules stop trying to configure an overlay network.
+    *  `dcos_overlay_config_attempts` This parameter specifies how many failed configuration attempts are allowed before the overlay configuration modules stop trying to configure an virtual network.

         __Tip:__ The failures might be related to a malfunctioning Docker daemon.

     *  `dcos_overlay_mtu` This parameter specifies the maximum transmission unit (MTU) of the Virtual Ethernet (vEth) on the containers that are launched on the overlay.

-    *  `dcos_overlay_network` This group of parameters define an overlay network for DC/OS.
-The default configuration of DC/OS provides an overlay network named `dcos` whose YAML configuration is as follows:
+    *  `dcos_overlay_network` This group of parameters define an virtual network for DC/OS.
+The default configuration of DC/OS provides an virtual network named `dcos` whose YAML configuration is as follows:

         ```
         dcos_overlay_network: